-LONDON -- I'm always searching for shares that can help ordinary investors like you make money from the stock market.
+I'm always searching for shares that can help ordinary investors like you make money from the stock market.

-So right now I am trawling through the FTSE 100 and giving my verdict on every member of the blue-chip index.
+So right now I am trawling through the FTSE 100 (UKX) and giving my verdict on every member of the blue-chip index.
 Simply put, I'm hoping to pinpoint the very best buying opportunities in today's uncertain market.

 I am assessing each company on several ratios:

-Price/earnings: Does the share seem a good value when compared against its competitors?
+Price/Earnings (P/E): Does the share look good value when compared against its competitors?

-Price/earnings growth: Does the share seem a good value factoring in predicted growth?
+Price Earnings Growth (PEG): Does the share look good value factoring in predicted growth?

 Yield: Does the share provide a solid income for investors?

-Dividend cover: Is the dividend sustainable?
+Dividend Cover: Is the dividend sustainable?

-Let's look at the numbers
+So let's look at the numbers:

-Indeed, the dividend is more than two times covered, giving Diageo plenty of room for further payout growth.
+Indeed, the dividend is more than two times covered, giving Diageo plenty room for further payout growth.

-Strong historical growth -- but is this sustainable?
+Strong historic growth but is this sustainable?

 In addition, the majority of Diageo's growth during the past few years has been driven through acquisitions.
 For instance, in November, Diageo became a 53% shareholder in United Spirits -- India's largest drinks company.

 Unfortunately, Diageo is currently having some bad luck with its acquisitions.
 In particular, I have discovered that Diageo's investment in United Spirits is being stalled by regulations within India.
-In addition, Diageo's attempt earlier this year to buy Mexican tequila specialist Jose Cuervo failed, and a 25-year-old distribution agreement between the two companies broke down as a result.
+In addition, Diageo's attempt earlier this year to buy Mexican tequila specialist Jose Cuervo failed and a 25-year-old distribution agreement between the two companies broke down as a result.

 More FTSE opportunities

-As well as Diageo, I am also positive on the FTSE shares highlighted in "8 Dividend Plays Held By Britain's Super Investor."
-This exclusive report reveals the favorite income stocks owned by Neil Woodford -- the City legend whose portfolios have thrashed the FTSE All-Share by 200% during the 15 years to October 2012.The report, which explains the full investing logic behind Woodford's dividend strategy and his preferred blue chips, is free to all private investors.
-Just click here for your copy.
-But do hurry, as the report is available for a limited time only.
+As well as Diageo, I am also positive on the FTSE shares highlighted in "8 Dividend Plays Held By Britain's Super Investor".
+This exclusive report reveals the favourite income stocks owned by Neil Woodford -- the City legend whose portfolios have thrashed the FTSE All-Share by 200% during the 15 years to October 2012.

 In the meantime, please stay tuned for my next verdict on a FTSE 100 share.